EloWord/hiveos/README.md

 Thank you for being part of this journey!
 <br>

+# hive

-## :warning: Mandatory Installation Instructions
+## :warning: Hive Os Mandatory Installation Instructions
 - The CPU where you run the Client must support AVX2 or AVX512 CPU instructions `cat /proc/cpuinfo | grep avx2`(check if `avx2` is in the result)
 - Hive OS beta (Ubuntu 20.04)